xiaorongw/gis-project/README.md

 <img src="https://github.com/xiaorongw/gis-project/blob/master/project_website/static/images/logo.png" width="460" height="300">
 </p>

-# Identifying Neighborhoods with Childhood Developmental Risk through Geospatial Analysis of Built Spaces
+# Identifying Neighbourhoods that Enable Healthy Child Development through Geospatial Analysis of Built Spaces

 ## Project Motivation
 Children are the future of a nation's wellbeing.
 There is therefore an incentive for the nation to ensure the healthy development of a child into adulthood.